maxim/cx_leaderboard/README.md

 ## Global Leaderboards

-If you want to have a global leaderboard starting at the same time as your application, and running alongside it, all you need to do is declare a worker as follows:
+If you want to have a global leaderboard starting at the same time as your application, and running alongside it, all you need to do is declare a as follows:

 ```elixir
 defmodule Foo.Application do